Clinical Microbiology Short Essay Question And Answers

 Answer:

-Occurs in persons who are previously infected and had inadequate doses of quinine
+This occurs in persons who are previously infected and have had inadequate doses of quinine

 • Intravascular hemolysis,